B.B. Rich

 About the Artist

 B.B.
-Rich is a Tennessee-based artist whose work focuses on female portraits and figures combined with positive themes such as calmness, confidence, and strength.
+Rich is a Tennessee-based artist who uses female portraits and figures to highlight positive themes such as calmness, confidence, and strength.
 He likes elegant simplicity and boldness, creating artwork that leaps out to meet the eyes.His work is on display at:Trellis & Vine Gallery

 27 S Lowry St.